terrastruct/d2/docs/INSTALL.md

 ## From source

-Alternatively, you can always install from source as well with `go`.
+Alternatively, you can always install from source:

 ```sh
 go install oss.terrastruct.com/d2/cmd/d2@latest